 In their attempt to help startup founders solve their challenges, the GrowthMentor has created a series of tools I thought were worth sharing.

-GrowthMentor has partnered up with 9 companies to offer their members exclusive discounts, such as 50% for 6 months on Typeform and 30% off on Baremetrics.
+GrowthMentor has partnered up with 21 companies to offer their members exclusive discounts, such as 50% for 6 months on Typeform and 30% off on Baremetrics for the first year.

 If you get to use 3-4 of them, you will be already getting many months of the subscription money back.